A-Amyan/GitHub_AI_Bot/README.md

   - Uses environment variables (`GITHUB_APP_ID`, `GITHUB_PRIVATE_KEY`, `OPENAI_API_KEY`) for secure configuration.
   - Authenticates as a GitHub App using PyGithub and a custom `Auth.AppAuth`.
 - **Flask-Based Webhook Server:**
-  - Listens for GitHub webhook events on `/webhook` and a health check endpoint `/ping`.
+  - Listen for GitHub webhook events on `/webhook` and a health check endpoint `/ping`.
-  - Supports the following GitHub events:
+  - Support the following GitHub events:
     - **Push Events:** Automatically triggers actions on branch pushes.
     - **Pull Request Events:** Analyzes code changes in PRs.
     - **Issue Comment Events:** Responds to chat commands and admin instructions.